yanglbme/actions-toolkit/README.md

 Action Toolkit officially supports Python 3.6+.

+## Packages

+- [x] actions.core: Provides functions for inputs, outputs, results, logging, secrets and variables.
+Read more [here](/actions_toolkit/core/README.md).
+- [ ] actions.exec: Provides functions to exec cli tools and process output.
+- [ ] actions.glob: Provides functions to search for files matching glob patterns.
+- [ ] actions.io: Provides disk i/o functions like cp, mv, rmRF, which etc.
+- [ ] actions.tool-cache: Provides functions for downloading and caching tools. e.g. setup-* actions.
+- [ ] actions.github: Provides an Octokit client hydrated with the context that the current action is being run in.
+- [ ] actions.artifact: Provides functions to interact with actions artifacts.
+- [ ] actions.cache: Provides functions to cache dependencies and build outputs to improve workflow execution time.

 ## License

 The scripts and documentation in this project are released under the [MIT License](LICENSE).